Please comment on the plan for the next edition.

 Teaching to the Test

 Reverse instructional design is not the same thing as “teaching to the test”.
 When using RID, teachers set goals to aid in lesson design, and may never actually give the final exam that they wrote.
 In many school systems, on the other hand, an external authority defines assessment criteria for all learners, regardless of their individual situations, and the outcomes of those summative assessments directly affect the teachers’ pay and promotion.
 Green’s Building a Better Teacher [Green2014] argues that this focus on measurement is appealing to those with the power to set the tests, but is unlikely to improve outcomes unless it is coupled with support for teachers to make improvements based on test outcomes.
 This is often missing, because as Scott pointed out in [Scott1999], large organizations usually value uniformity over productivity.

-Learner profiles have five parts: the person’s general background, what they already know, what they think they want to do, how the course will help them, and any special needs they might have.
-A learner profile for a weekend workshop aimed at new college students might be:
+Learner personas have five parts: the person’s general background, what they already know, what they think they want to do, how the course will help them, and any special needs they might have.
+A learner persona for a weekend workshop aimed at new college students might be: